GUP Modified Hawking Radiation in Bumblebee Gravity: Greybody Factors of SBHBGM

 Introducing a new variable $p=\frac{u}{r},$ we get a Schr\"{o}dinger-like wave equation

 where $r_{\ast}$ is the tortoise coordinate defined by

 The effective potential felt by the scalar field then becomes

-It is obvious from Fig. (\ref{fig1}) that the effective potential vanishes both at the event horizon of the SBHBGT and at spatial infinity.
-This behavior will help us to analytically derive the greybody factor of the scalar field emission from the SBHBGT.
+It is obvious from Fig. (\ref{fig1}) that the effective potential vanishes both at the event horizon of the SBHBG$T$ and at spatial infinity.
+This behavior will help us to analytically derive the greybody factor of the scalar field emission from the SBHBG$T$.